Introduction | Life | Work | Books

 Given this standpoint, Philo incorporated and combined doctrines from various Greek schools, including the Stoic doctrine of God as the only efficient cause as well as the general Ethics and use of allegories of Stoicism, the Heraclitean doctrine of strife as the moving principle, Plato's exposition of the world as having no beginning and no end, the number-symbolism of Pythagoreanism (as well as its belief in the body as the source of all evil), and the doctrine of the Logos from various elements of Greek philosophy.

-Philo's interpretation of the Hebrew Bible is based on on the assumption of its two-fold meaning, the literal (adapted to human needs) and the allegorical (the "real" meaning, which only the initiated can comprehend).
-Thus, a special method is required to determine the the correct allegory and therefore the real meaning of the words of scripture.
-This may involved excluding the literal sense of certain passages of the Bible altogether (e.g unworthy, senseless, contradictory or inadmissible passages).
+Philo's interpretation of the Hebrew Bible is based on the assumption of its two-fold meaning, the literal (adapted to human needs) and the allegorical (the "real" meaning, which only the initiated can comprehend).
+Thus, a special method is required to determine the correct allegory and therefore the real meaning of the words of scripture.
+This may involve excluding the literal sense of certain passages of the Bible altogether (e.g unworthy, senseless, contradictory or inadmissible passages).
 He suggested special rules that might direct the reader to recognize those passages which demand an allegorical interpretation, such as passages that contain the doubling or repetition of a phrase, an apparently superfluous expression, the use of a synonyms or a play on words, even the use of certain participles, adverbs, prepositions, etc.

 In Metaphysics, Philo's conception of the matter out of which the world was created was similar to that of Plato and the Stoics, holding that God did not create the world-stuff (which, in its essentially evil nature, resists all contact with the divine), but rather found it ready at hand and acted more as a demiurge (or cosmic craftsman).
 He frequently compared God to an architect or gardener, who formed the present world according to a pattern of an ideal world.
 He assigned an especially important position to the "Logos" (similar in nature to the Hebrew phrase "word of God"), which he saw as executing the various acts of the Creation (given that God himself can not actually come into contact with matter), with God creating only the soul of the good.
 Also following the Stoics, Philo designated God as "the efficient cause", and matter as "the affected cause".